The Eating Disorders Genetics Initiative (EDGI) is the world’s largest ever genetic investigation of eating disorders

 Identification of the genes that predispose individuals to eating disorders will revolutionise future research into causes, treatment, and prevention of the illness.

-- Be Australians aged 13 years and over.
+- Are living in Australia and aged 13 years and over.
 Children aged 13 to 17 years wishing to volunteer for the study must be supervised by a guardian.

-- Have currently, or at any point in their lives experienced anorexia nervosa, bulimia nervosa or binge eating disorder.
+- Currently have, or at any point in their lives, experienced anorexia nervosa, bulimia nervosa or binge eating disorder.

 How to participate

 Study participation involves providing informed consent and completing a short 15 minute online survey.
 After completing this core survey module, eligible participants will be asked to donate a saliva sample.
 Researchers will send a saliva collection kit together with a pre-paid return envelope to selected participants.
 EDGI researchers will extract DNA from saliva samples to identify specific genes associated with eating disorders.

 Study participation is strictly confidential.
 All patient information provided will be maintained in accordance with the Commonwealth Privacy Act (1988) and National Health and Medical Research Council (NHMRC) Guidelines.